XcluEzy7/windots/README.md

 > - After the initial setup, `Setup.ps1` is added to PATH automatically.
 You may need to restart PowerShell or reload your profile for PATH changes to take effect.
 > - Use `w11dot-setup` (function) or `Setup.ps1` (script) - both work from anywhere once PATH is configured.
 > - Tab completion works for all parameter names - just type `w11dot-setup -` and press Tab to see available options.

+> [!TIP]
+> **Privilege Escalation**: The `w11dot-setup` function automatically uses `gsudo` to elevate privileges when needed.
+If `gsudo` is not installed, you'll see a warning and can install it with `winget install gerardog.gsudo`.
+The function will attempt to run without elevation as a fallback, but most setup operations require admin privileges.

 <h4>⁉️ Overriding Defaults</h4>